rodrigogalura/tuner/docs/faq.md

 ---

-## Why use API Igniter instead of writing responses manually?
+## Why use Tuner instead of writing responses manually?

-API Igniter removes repetition and ensures consistent, clean API responses across your application.
+Tuner removes repetition and ensures consistent, clean API responses across your application.

 ---